 This boundary prevents prompt injection through project documentation.
 Even if a docs/ file contains text that looks like a command, the runtime ignores it as an instruction source.

-The session log hook creates or reuses the current session log path under ~/.claude/.silver-bullet/session-log-path.
+The session log hook creates or reuses the current session log path under ${SB_RUNTIME_HOME_ROOT}/.silver-bullet/session-log-path.
 Mode, requested-skill tracking, timeout sentinels, and other hook state are made available so later enforcement checks can report concrete missing steps instead of relying on memory.

 Silver Bullet checks the active workflow tracker, requested skills, required gates, phase locks, and any stall or timeout state.
 If a prior composition exists under .planning/workflows/<id>.md, the runtime can resume from the next required step instead of starting over.